Estimating population size using the network scale up method: Appendix: MCMC algorithms for model estimation

 Since both $\mu, \sigma$ have uniform priors, if a value is proposed in the MCMC update outside of the range of the prior, then another value will be proposed until a value within the range of the prior is proposed.

 For $N_K$, the conditional posterior distribution does not have a closed form, and so we can use a Metropolis step to update it.
 The conditional posterior distribution of $N_K$ is

 which becomes

-in log terms (to maintain numerical stability).
-The proposed value of $N_K$ was rejected if it fell outside the interval ($\max_{i} y_{ik}$, N), but this happens rarely.
-We used a normal proposal for $N_K$, with the standard deviation being equal to 2.3 times the residual standard error obtained from regressing $N_K$ on $\mu$ and $\sigma$ from an initial starting chain to obtain an appropriate tuning parameter \citep{raftery1996implementing}.
+in log terms (to maintain numerical stability), where $\stackrel{c}{=}$ denotes equality up to an additive constant.
+The proposed value of $N_K$ was rejected if it fell outside the interval $(\max_{i} y_{ik}, N)$, but this happens rarely.
+We used a normal proposal for $N_K$, with the standard deviation being equal to 2.3 times the residual standard error obtained from regressing $N_K$ on $\mu$ and $\sigma$ from an initial starting chain to obtain an appropriate tuning parameter [\citet{raftery1996implementing}].

 The posterior distribution of $d_i$ is

 which results in

 again in log terms for numerical stability.
 Just as with $N_K$, we will reject values of $d_i$ that are below $\max_{k} y_{ik}$.
 As before, we used a normal proposal with a tuning parameter calculated as 2.3 times the residual standard error from a regression on an initial starting chain.